Unleash/unleash/website/docs/reference/stickiness.md

 When using [the gradual rollout strategy](../reference/activation-strategies.md#gradual-rollout) or [feature toggle variants](./feature-toggle-variants.md), you can use parameters other than the user id to calculate stickiness.
 More specifically, you can use any field, custom or otherwise, of the [Unleash Context](../reference/unleash-context.md) as long as you have enabled custom stickiness for these fields.

 :::note
-This feature is currently in beta and is not yet supported by all our SDKs.
+This feature is currently generally available but is not yet supported by all our SDKs.
 Check out the [SDK compatibility table](../reference/sdks/index.md#server-side-sdk-compatibility-table) to see what SDKs support it at the moment.
 :::

 ### Enabling custom stickiness